solid-contrib/data-modules/bookmarks/vanilla/README.md

 the `update` method will return an IBookmark, in case there is no bookmark it will return `undefined`.

 - `url` indicates the primary key of the bookmark, (IRI in the RDF)
+- `defaultRegisteryUrl` indicates the default registry url in case you want to specify, and it's optional, and obviously it has to be a valid URL, the default value is `/bookmarks/index.ttl`
 - payload is an object containing the fields of the bookmark
 - you need to pass the authenticated fetch and a webId to the methods, these values is obtained from the [auth.ts](https://github.com/solid-contrib/data-modules/blob/main/bookmarks/vanilla/demo/src/utils/auth.ts) in the demo app.
 - session object can be obtained from: